 Susan really seemed affected by the process.
 The final images made her smile with sweet mystery, like she had a secret.
 She remained quiet about our day together.

-A few months later, I received a phone call from a woman who'd seen the artwork online.
-She told me that she'd lost her home and everything she owned in those fires, but that she was rebuilding her home up from the ashes.
+A few months later, I received a phone call from a woman who’d seen the artwork online.
+She told me that she’d lost her home in those fires, but that she was rebuilding her home up from the ashes.
 She was having a party to celebrate the rebuilding when it was completed, and she wanted that artwork on her walls.